Estimated reading time: 5 minutes

 The Great Town Square of Kromeriz

-Hotel La Fresca where actor Tom Hulce stayed during filming Amadeus
+Stay at the Hotel La Fresca where actor Tom Hulce stayed during the filming of Amadeus

 Before exploring, we checked into the Hotel La Fresca, a historic Hotel facing the square, with a restaurant out front serving breakfast, lunch and dinner.